Hardware Gateways & Sensors

 BLE

-TW systems can reach an accuracy of around 2 to 3 m (6 to 10 ft) – or sub meter by using unique direction finding methods based on BLE angle of arrival and Triangulation algorithm or Ultra-wideband(UWB) based on Time of Flight (ToF).
+Our system can reach an accuracy of around 2 to 3 m (6 to 10 ft) for BLE and sub meter accurancy for UWB or sub meter by using unique direction finding methods based on BLE angle of arrival and Triangulation algorithm or Ultra-wideband(UWB) based on Time of Flight (ToF).
 As accuracy demands can vary from one area to another, TW allows you to control the level of accuracy simply by altering the number of readers according to environment (types of wall/celling height).
+For example, in inventory management it’s often enough to know that the assets are present or are in an approximate area, which only few gateway readers .But you may need a more accurate position in the loading dock, and that can be achieved by adding some more Gateways to that area.

 Accuracy